mllev/a.dom/README.md

     ]
 ]
 ```
-Tags can either be self-closed using `;` if they don't have children.
+Tags can either be self-closed using `;` if they don't have children, or they can contain children.
 If you would like to add children to a tag, you use the yield keyword:
 ```
 doctype html5